tasmota/docs/Home-Assistant-‐-Manual-Config.md

 ## Configure Switches
 Use the [`switch.mqtt`](https://www.home-assistant.io/components/switch.mqtt/) component.

-Use POWER1, POWER2, etc when you are using a device with more than one relay (if SetOption26 is on you must also use POWER1 even if only one relay exists)
+Use POWER1, POWER2, etc when you are using a device with more than one relay or if [SetOption26](commands#setoption26) is enabled)

+Configure the module, and on the Console run:\
+`SetOption59 1` - This enables sending of tele/<topic>/STATE on POWER and light related commands

 ```yaml
 # Example configuration.yaml entry